canonical/charm-relation-interfaces/ingress/README.md

 [\[JSON Schema\]](./schemas/requirer.json)

 Exposes the unit name, model name, hostname and port at which ingress should be provided.
 Should be placed in the **application** databag.
+Depending on the library being used (and the provider charm), additional configuration keys may be supported.

 #### Example
 ```yaml